sarahcec/ipsie/ipsie-terminology.md

 ### OpenID Connect (OIDC)

 A protocol built on top of the OAuth 2.0 framework of specification (IETF RFC 6749 and 6750), used for authentication purposes.
-OIDC allows for the exchange of identity information between parties, such as an identity provider and a relying party (e.g., a web application).
+OIDC allows for the exchange of identity information between parties, such as an Identity Service and a relying party (e.g., a web application).
 It is designed to provide single sign-on (SSO) capabilities, as well as support for user authentication using JSON Web Tokens (JWTs).
-OIDC is widely used in modern IAM solutions and is supported by many popular identity providers and service providers.
+OIDC is widely used in modern IAM solutions and is supported by many popular Identity Services and service providers.

 ### System for Cross-domain Identity Management (SCIM)